Southwest bookings fall after fatal accident

 It reported seeing a "recent softness in bookings following the Flight 1380 accident."
 And it said that that weakness in bookings will result in slightly lower fare revenue in the second quarter as it tries to keep its planes full.

 A passenger died last week when a fan blade broke off the engine of a Boeing 737 and shrapnel shattered a window next to her.
-It is the first passenger fatality in the history of Southwest (LUV) -- and the first commercial airline fatality in the United States in more than nine years.
+It is the first passenger fatality in the history of Southwest (LUV) -- and the first fatality on a US airline in more than nine years.

 "It remains a somber time for the Southwest family following the Flight 1380 accident, and our thoughts and prayers continue to be with the Riordan family, and all of our customers on the flight," said CEO Gary Kelly in the company's earnings statement.